Buckle up for a deep dive into the Honda Odyssey’s history!

 The second-generation Odyssey hit the streets with a novel look and enhanced features, aiming to solidify its place in the minivan market.
 But did it deliver on its promises?
 Let’s find out.

-In this generation, 2004 stands out as the shining star, while the years 1999-2003 are best left in the dust.
+In this generation, 2004 stands out as the brilliant star, while the years 1999-2003 are best left in the dust.
 But here’s a word to the wise: given the age of these models and the notorious transmission issues reported by owners, you might want to skip this entire generation altogether.

 The Best Years: 2004